adaorachi/Grooveit_capstone/README.md

 <!-- LIVE PREVIEW -->

 ## LIVE PREVIEW
-* Here is a link to the live version of the app - [Groovy-IT Music App](https://groove-it.netlify.app/)
+* Here is a link to the live version of the app - [Groove-IT Music App](https://groove-it.netlify.app/)
 <!-- REQUIRED INSTALLATION -->

 ## REQUIRED INSTALLATIONS